Lahey Hospital & Medical Center Site Facilities

 Fellows will receive extensive training in hepatology during all three years of fellowship on our busy hepatology/transplant service, including two dedicated months each year.
 Fellows will learn the inpatient management of complicated patients with liver disease including variceal bleeding, refractory ascites, hydrothorax, encephalopathy, and liver associated renal failure.
 Fellows will gain expertise in therapeutic modalities including variceal sclerotherapy and band ligation, large volume paracentesis, and transjugular intrahepatic portosystemic shunting.
 Participation in the outpatient hepatology clinic will give fellows experience in managing a wide variety of liver diseases including hepatitis C, hepatitis B, cholestatic liver diseases, autoimmune hepatitis, and non-alcoholic steatohepatitis.

-Gastroenterology fellows will also participate in the liver transplant program at the Lahey Clinic in both the inpatient and outpatient settings.
+Gastroenterology fellows will also participate in the liver transplant program at the Lahey Hospital in both the inpatient and outpatient settings.
 Fellows will become proficient in pre-transplant assessment, immediate post-operative management, and long term outpatient management including immunosuppressive therapy.
 Fellows will also have the opportunity to participate in our Living Donor Adult Liver Transplant program, one of the largest in the nation.
-UNOS transplant physician certification can be attained if desired.

 Esophageal and Anorectal Motility